DemocraciaEnRed/leyesabiertas-deploy/README.md

 #### Change Version Deployment
 Changing version means:

-1. Downloading requested democracyos image, older or newer.
+1. Downloading requested container image, older or newer.
 2. Run _new_ container and check that docker-compose return code is 0.
 3. If everything _is fine_ stop _old_ container.